Thomsch/export-lltc4j/README.md

-# Using the SmartSHARK Database Release

-This repository explains how to use our database releases such that you can create your own analysis scripts.
-Below, we descripe how our data can be loaded and how to run a sample analysis in Python with [Jupyter Lab](https://jupyter.org/install).
+# Line-Labelled Tangled Commits for Java exporter
+This project exports the Line-Labelled Tangled Commits for Java (LLTC4J) dataset to the untangling tool evaluation framework.

+The size of the database where the LLTC4J dataset is 250GB on the "small" version which makes working with this dataset on personal laptop prohibitive.
+This script exports only the necessary data to evluate the untangling tool.

+This script exports the list of commit hashes that have been manually validated to fix a bug (1) and have their changed lines labelled manually (2).

+## Installation

-## Preparation of the Database
+### Preparation of the Database

 First, you need to prepare a local database for analysis.

 - Download a release of the SmartSHARK MongoDB.
-[You can find a list of releases on our Website](https://smartshark.github.io/dbreleases/).
+[You can find a list of releases on the website of the database's authors](https://smartshark.github.io/dbreleases/).
 We recommend to always use the latest release.
 - Then, you must prepare the MongoDB instance where you want to host the data.
 A guide on how to setup a fresh MognoDB can be found [here](https://docs.mongodb.com/manual/installation/#install-mongodb).
 - Run [mongorestore](https://docs.mongodb.com/database-tools/mongorestore/) to load the data into your local database.